 A coach does not give answers to a coachee, but they ask questions to help the coachee find the answers.

-Also, the coaching process starts with identifying the desired outcome, to then find ways to achieve it.
+Also, the coaching process starts with identifying the desired outcome, to then finding ways to achieve it.

 So, to sum up, a mentor or a trainer knows about the thing you want to learn.